Go to program area

 For Travelers

-On the chat platform here on the website, you can receive recommendations about the vaccinations needed for your travels.
-Choose your destination and vaccination advice within the health chat of the health service.
-Standardized questions about your journey will then be presented.
-Once all information is provided, a vaccination plan will be generated on my Health Service page within three to five working days.
+On the Heilsuvera online chat here on the website, you can ask for recommendations about the vaccinations needed for your travels.
+Standardized questions about your journey will be presented.
+Once all information is provided, a vaccination plan will be generated on My pages after 3 - 10 working days.
 Individuals will be notified when the plan is ready.
 The vaccination plan takes into consideration previous vaccinations and the duration of the stay.

 General Vaccinations

-Individuals aged 60 and older or those with chronic illnesses should consider getting vaccinated against influenza and pneumonia caused by the Pneumococcus bacterium.
+People over 60 years old or those with chronic conditions are advised to get vaccinated against influenza and pneumonia caused by the Streptococcus pneumoniae (pneumococcus) bacteria.

 Medical tests